Unleash/unleash-client-dotnet/README.md

 var unleash = new DefaultUnleash(settings);
 ```
 Note that the `DefaultUnleash` constructor sets up the toggle caching and periodic background fetching.
-If you want the cache to be populated immediantly, see the [synchronous startup](#synchronous-startup) section
+If you want the cache to be populated immediately, see the [synchronous startup](#synchronous-startup) section

 When your application shuts down, remember to dispose the unleash instance.